mrniteshray/Blockit/PRIVACY_POLICY.md

 # Privacy Policy for Blockit

+_Last updated: [04-07-2025]_

 Welcome to **Blockit**!
-This Privacy Policy explains how we handle user data and permissions used in our app.
+Your privacy is important to us.
+This policy explains how Blockit handles permissions and data to keep your experience safe, transparent, and focused.

 ---

-## 1️⃣ Information We Collect
+## 🔐 1.
+What Information We Collect

-Blockit **does not collect, store, or share any personal data**.
+Blockit **does not collect, store, or share any personal information**.
-The app functions without requiring **user registration or login**.
+The app runs **entirely offline** and does **not require login or account creation**.

 ---

-## 2️⃣ Use of Permissions
+## ⚙️ 2.
+Permissions We Use and Why

-Blockit requests the following permissions:
+To offer core features that help users stay focused, Blockit requests the following permissions:

-- **Apps usage access**: To identify and block specified apps.
-- **Overlay or draw over other apps**: To enable focus mode by placing a blocking view on top of apps.
-- **Notification permission**: To show notifications when blocking starts or ends.
-- **Website blocking**: This involves accessing URLs within a custom browser or WebView.
-We do not collect or store the URLs you block.
+- **Accessibility Service:**
+  Required to detect and block specific UI components like Shorts/Reels from apps (e.g., YouTube, Instagram).
+  📌 *We use this only to help block distractions.
+No data is read, stored, or shared.*

+- **Usage Access:**
+  Required to identify which apps are running so they can be blocked if needed.

+- **Draw Over Other Apps (Overlay):**
+  Used for the Focus Mode to show a blocking screen during selected time periods.

+- **Battery Optimization Exemption:**
+  Required to allow Blockit to run uninterrupted in the background for real-time blocking.

+- **Notification Permission:**
+  Used to display helpful reminders when blocking starts, ends, or focus mode is active.

+- **Website Blocking (via in-app browser/WebView):**
+  Websites are blocked using local filters.
+We do **not collect, store, or transmit** any URLs or browsing data.

 ---

-## 3️⃣ Data Security
+## 🔒 3.
+Data Handling & Security

+- Blockit functions **completely on-device**.
-Blockit operates entirely **on your phone** — it does not transfer or share data over the internet.
+- It does **not connect to any server**, nor transmit data over the internet.
-Therefore, there’s **no risk of data leaks or unauthorized access**.
+- No personal data is logged, collected, shared, or monetized.

 ---

-## 4️⃣ Third-Party Services
+## 🚫 4.
+No Third-Party Services

-Blockit **does not use third-party services** (like ads, trackers, or data aggregators) in its functionality.
+Blockit does **not use ads, analytics SDKs, or third-party tracking services**.

 ---

-## 5️⃣ User Control & Permissions
+## 🛡️ 5.
+User Control

+You are always in control.

-Users can disable or revoke permissions **at any time** through their phone’s settings.
+- You can revoke any permission at any time via system settings.
+- The app continues to function (with limited features) even without some permissions.

 ---

-## 6️⃣ Changes to This Policy
+## 📝 6.
+Changes to This Policy

-We may update this policy from time to time.
+We may occasionally update this Privacy Policy to reflect improvements.
-Any new policy will be updated here with its effective date.
+All changes will be posted within the app or on our official GitHub page.

 ---

-## 7️⃣ Contact Us
+## 📬 7.
+Contact Us

-If you have any questions or concerns about our Privacy Policy, please feel free to reach us at:
+If you have any questions or suggestions about this Privacy Policy, feel free to contact us:

-✅ **niteshr070104@gmail.com**
+📧 **niteshr070104@gmail.com**

 ---

-✨ Thank you for trusting Blockit with your focus and productivity!
+Thank you for choosing Blockit to help reduce distractions and stay focused! 🧠📵